-As Time Goes By – Our annual 1940’s fundraiser dinner dance will be held on Saturday February 13, 2016 starting at 6:30 pm.
+As Time Goes By – Our annual 1940’s fundraiser dinner dance will be held on Saturday February 10, 2018 starting at 6:30 pm.
 Seating is limited to 250.
-Tickets are $75 per person and include dinner, cash bar, souvenir glass, photo booth, dancing to the 20 piece Sentimental Journey Orchestra and our silent auction.
+Tickets are $100 per person and include dinner, cash bar, souvenir glass, photo booth, dancing to the Sentimental Journey Orchestra and our silent auction.

-For more information and to purchase tickets please visit our events page: DANCE IS SOLD OUT- Call the museum to see if any tickets have become available.
+For more information and to purchase tickets please visit our events page: Dance Tickets

 Remember the true meaning of Veterans Day with this stirring look back at World War II.
 Close Assault 1944 honors the service and sacrifice of America’s veterans by focusing on the history of the 36th Infantry Division of the Texas Army National Guard during World War II.
 The free program features members of the Texas Military Forces Living History Detachment exhibiting the uniform and equipment worn by the American GI in the European Theater of the Second World War, as well as those of his German opponent.
 In addition, the two-day event will provide guests the opportunity to witness firing demonstrations of the most famous U.S. and German small arms of World War II, as well as see everything from tents and radio equipment to GI baseball gloves and mess kits and operational vehicles such as an M4 Sherman Tank, M3 Halftrack and Jeeps.